CoquiCoders/beta-book/more_user_testing_and_validation_phase/README.md

 During the two week trip to the island we accomplished quite a bit:

-1. Performed user testing around the application with small business owners
+1. Performed some more user testing around the application with small business owners

 ![BizWallet](http://cl.ly/XBXX/IMG_0146.jpg)

 2. Reach out to new agencies and got 6 new agencies onboard: Agriculture, OAJ, ADL, Film, Tourism and San Juan

 3. Kickoff meeting with already onboard agencies

 ![Kickoff](http://cl.ly/XBDP/IMG_0207.jpg)